 After a busy day head to Long Beach for an incredible sunset overlooking the water.
 This is a popular sunset spot with international and domestic tourists, so be aware you won’t have this place to yourself.

 Instead, enjoy the music playing and families laughing.
 Head to one of the nearby beach bars and grab a cold beer which you have well and truly worked for after that cave exploring.
 Once it gets dark you can also see fire shows here which is always an incredible sight.

 For dinner head just up the road to Le Colibri.
 This is a delicious Italian restaurant making incredible wood-fired pizzas starting from $6.00 / 190 THB.

-Day Two Of Your Backpacking Koh Lanta Itinerary
+Day 2 Of Your Backpacking Koh Lanta Itinerary

 Morning- Khlong Chak Waterfall